Botanic Gardens: Function and Beauty

 • The Denver Botanic Gardens in Colorado, USA.

 Hopefully, we've shed a little bit of light on the world of botanic gardens.
-Many areas and countries have a variety of gardens to visit, so treat yourself and some friends or family on a trip down to your local gardens.
+Many areas and countries have a variety of gardens to visit, so treat yourself and some friends or family on a trip down to your local botanic garden.